 Mold or mildew is a series of black, white, or grey colored patches that appear on walls, drywall, and wood.
 Can you cover these patches by painting over them?

 You can paint over mold.
-Paint will stick and perform well on mold-infested areas but you should know that painting over mold is a very temporary fix.
+Paint will stick and perform well on mold-infested areas.
+But, painting over mold is a temporary fix.
 Mold is an organism that thrives where there is moisture.
 So, if mold is growing on your walls or furniture, painting over it will not fix the problem or kill the mold permanently.

 Do You Need To Remove Mold Before Painting?

-It’s generally advised to remove mold before painting.
-If you don’t remove the mold before painting over it, you’ll run into problems while and after applying the paint on the mold.
+It’s recommended to remove mold before painting.
+If you don’t remove the mold before painting over it, you’ll run into problems while and after applying the paint to the mold.

 The first problem you’ll experience is poor paint adhesion.
-Since mold grows where there is moisture, it means that the surface where you have mold will be very wet.
+Since mold grows where there is moisture, it means that the surface where you have mold will wet.
 Also, mold has a moist texture.
-If you apply the paint on the mold-infested item, the paint will not stick very well due to the moist texture of the mold and the item.
+If you apply the paint to the mold-infested surface, the paint will not stick well due to the moist texture of the mold.

-It will also be very difficult to seal the paint if you don’t remove the mold first because the sealant will also be affected by stains and moisture.
+It’s also difficult to seal the paint if you don’t remove the mold first because the sealant will also be affected by stains and moisture.
 If you use a clear sealant on mold, the result will be terrible.
 Painting over mold can also cause the paint to crack, bubble, and peel.

 Does Painting Stop It?

 Painting over mold doesn’t stop mold from growing.
 Mold will still grow after you have painted over it.
 This is because mold is a fungus that grows anywhere there is moisture.

 If you have mold or mildew growing on your wall or furniture, it’s because the furniture is constantly exposed to high moisture content.
-This could be as a result of a rooftop leak, damaged plumbing pipes, or exposure to rainfall.
+This could be a result of a rooftop leak, damaged plumbing pipes, or exposure to rainfall.
 If you don’t fix the leak or the cause of the mold, painting over it means the mold will still grow since the reason for the mold hasn’t been addressed.